Marie Callender’s frozen shepherd’s pie recalled due to ‘flexible plastic’

 - 4.31 lbs. cases of “MC Beef Shepherd’s Pie” with lot code 5006306020, BEST BY FEB 24 2024 and case code 2113100032, containing six 11.5 oz. carton packages of “Marie Callender’s BEEF SHEPHERD’S PIE” with lot code 5006306020 and BEST BY FEB 24 2024 on the side panel, with time stamps ranging between 17:45-17:56

 Next to the USDA mark of inspection, affected products will have the establishment number “EST 233.”
-Officials said the products were shipped to various retailers across the country.
+Officials say the products were shipped to various retailers across the country.

 While no injuries or negative reactions have happened, the FSIS encourages anyone who has the products in their possession not to eat them, but instead throw them away or return them from where they were bought.